 During the June 2022 quarter, Comic Gong was held on 14 May.
 The city came to life in the colourful celebration of everything comic for the annual Comic Gong Festival.
 The event attracted thousands, celebrating a shared love of comics, graphic novels and pop culture.
 This year's Comic Gong was particularly special, as the event has been unable to delivered for the past two years due to COVID-19 restrictions.
 To manage large crowds, the event was spread over five different locations for the first time: Wollongong Library, Wollongong Town Hall, Wollongong Art Gallery, the Arts Precinct and lower Crown Street Mall.
-The Crown Street Mall featured as a new location for the festival.
+The Crown Street Mall featured as a new location for the exhibitors.
+While this was due to social distancing requirements within Town Hall, it added another element to the festival.
 Local businesses welcomed the additional foot traffic in the area and new community members who happened to be in Crown Street Mall at the time were introduced to the Festival.
 A quiet space was also established under the Town Hall for those needing respite from the day, further enhancing the accessibility of the event.